Installation

 Commands:

-skittles compile Compile TypeScript contracts to EVM bytecode
+skittles compile Compile TypeScript contracts to Solidity

 skittles clean Remove build artifacts